-This year’s Diner en Blanc DC was hosted 3,500 guests near the Lincoln Memorial.
+This year’s Diner en Blanc DC hosted 3,500 guests near the Lincoln Memorial.
 Simply Beautiful!
-Nothing like a sea of white and elegance, music in the air, and a beautiful city scape to make you feel like you have been privy to something special.
+Nothing like a sea of white and elegance, music in the air, and a beautiful cityscape to make you feel like you have been privy to something special.

 Why You Should You Go

-Do you remember how in your college days you used to be able to get together all the time with your friends?
-You would hang out after parties till 10am the next day just catching up being and being free without a care in the world?
+Do you remember in your college days how you would hang out with friends all night till the early morning just being free without a care in the world?
 That’s what Diner en Blanc made me feel like.
-I felt like I was reuniting with old friends for a night of laughter, good eats, and drinks.
-We were all there to just have a good time and enjoy each other’s company like we did back in the day, before our 9-5 jobs, REAL bills, kids, and responsibilities.
+I felt like I was reuniting with old friends for a night of laughter, good eats, and fun.
+We were all there to just have a good time and enjoy each other’s company like we did back in the day, before our 9-5 jobs, real bills, kids, and responsibilities.
 If you’re into any of that, then it’s definitely for you!

 What to Pack